Address

 The 543 acre preserve has a “variety of habitats that change with the season.”
 It has freshwater wetlands, ponds, streams, fields and upland woods.
 It is a “passive park,” meaning that pets, bikes, picnics, are not permitted.
 It is meant as a place that “…allows visitors to escape from the hustle and bustle of everyday life and enjoy the quiet serenity…” (website) that surrounds you when you are here.

-It is easy to get to, its entrance is located on Jericho Turnpike.
-The small parking area (paved and stone) has no handicapped parking spaces.
-There are two handicapped spaces near the museum and visitors’ center.
+It is easy to get to, its entrance located on Jericho Turnpike.
+The small parking area (paved and stone) has no accessible parking spaces.
+There are two, aressible spaces near the museum and visitors’ center.
 If you have a handicapped sticker you can park here, even though the sign at the bottom says the road is not open to visitors.

 As you walk up the paved road you come upon Willow Pond, a beautiful, serene place.
 If you know a kid that might like fishing, or you would like to introduce him/her to it, the park offers clinics for kids.
-The park offers natures programs for all ages, year round.
-Unfortunately, due to Covid, there are no programs and the museum is closed.
+The park offers nature programs for all ages, year round.

 There are four steps up to the Museum and Visitor Center, as well as a wooden ramp.
 The single door entryway has a high threshold into the museum building.
-As we stated before, the building is closed, except for the restrooms.
-In this building you can usually find a map as well as a scale model of the park.
+In this building you can usually find a paper map as well as a scale model of the park.
 If you are planning to walk the trails, stop here for a map before you begin.
-We didn’t think there were any maps because there were none with the other brochures located near the parking lot.

-Just inside the building entrance are multi-stall, handicapped-accessible restrooms (with baby-changing stations).
+Just inside the building entrance are multi-stall, restrooms, with an accessible stall and baby-changing station.

 This is a lovely park that is open year-round ( not on Mondays or Tuesdays).
 When they are able, they offer a variety of family programs and fishing from April – October.